John Pitcairn: Family

-John Pitcairn married Elizabeth Dalrymple (1724–1809), a daughter of Robert Dalrymple.
-Together they had four other sons and four daughters.
-One son, Robert Pitcairn, was a midshipman in the Royal Navy.
-On 3 July 1767 the 15-year-old boy, aboard the sloop HMS Swallow, was the first person to sight an unknown island in the south Pacific.
-The captain named the island Pitcairn's Island in the boy's honour.
+John Pitcairn married Elizabeth Dalrymple.
+Together they had five sons and four daughters.
+One son, Robert, was a midshipman in the Royal Navy, who on 3 July 1767 was aboard the sloop HMS Swallow.
+He was the first person to sight an unknown island in the south Pacific, and the captain named the island Pitcairn's Island in the boy's honour.
 Later, in 1770, Robert Pitcairn was aboard an East India Company ship that vanished without trace en route to the Comoro Islands.
 Another daughter, Catherine Pitcairn, married Charles Cochrane, son of the 8th Earl of Dundonald and a first cousin of Admiral Thomas Cochrane, 10th Earl of Dundonald.